Website Payments Pro Recurring Payments

 To create a recurring payment profile, call

 CreateRecurringPaymentsProfile API operation (NVP, SOAP).
-Include all required credit card information in the
+Include all required credit card data in the

 CreateRecurringPaymentsProfile request.
 Do not include a value in the